Naurt-Ltd-Public/android-demo-app/README.md

 - Crashes on some phones running Android 10 - API 29
 - Sporadic issues with hiding Naurt flags.
-- Data recording cannot be stopped (of saved) on phones which have no documents folder (generally older devices).
 - "Interesting" layout behavior on the information page on some devices.

 ### Bug reports